-- (v) "Successor" means a person who, at any time after registration of this Agreement, becomes an owner of the Land or any part of the Land by any means, and includes both registered and beneficial owners; - 1.2 Where this Agreement says something is in the "sole discretion" of a party, that thing is within the sole, absolute and unfettered discretion of that party. - 1.3 This Agreement shall be interpreted in accordance with the laws of British Columbia and the laws of Canada applicable in British Columbia and the Parties agree that the courts of British Columbia have exclusive jurisdiction over any proceeding concerning this Agreement and to attorn to the jurisdiction of such courts. - 1.4 This Agreement is comprised of the recitation of the Parties, the recitals to this Agreement, the Schedules to this Agreement and Part 1 of the Land
+- owner of the Land or any part of the Land by any means, and includes both registered and beneficial owners; - 1.2 Where this Agreement says something is in the "sole discretion" of a party, that thing is within the sole, absolute and unfettered discretion of that party. - 1.3 This Agreement shall be interpreted in accordance with the laws of British Columbia and the laws of Canada applicable in British Columbia and the Parties agree that the courts of British Columbia have exclusive jurisdiction over any proceeding concerning this Agreement and to attorn to the jurisdiction of such courts. - 1.4 This Agreement is comprised of the recitation of the Parties, the recitals to this Agreement, the Schedules to this Agreement and Part 1 of the Land Title Act Form C to which this Agreement is attached. - 1.5 In this Agreement: - (a) reference to the singular includes a reference to the plural, and vice versa, unless the context otherwise requires;

-- → This section is intended to give a party, generally the covenant holder, as much authority as possible to make unilateral decisions. - → "Attorn" is a fancy term meaning to consent to a transfer of a right, such as accepting the jurisdiction of a court which would not otherwise have any authority over that person.
+- → This section is intended to give a party, generally the covenant holder, as much authority as possible to make unilateral decisions. - → "Attorn"is a fancy term meaning to consent to a transfer of a right, such as accepting the jurisdiction of a court which would not otherwise have any authority over that person.